Thailand Travel Costs: Daily Budgets for 2026

 Is Thailand more expensive in 2026?

-While inflation has impacted some sectors, Thailand remains one of the most affordable destinations in Southeast Asia.
-Expect a 10%–15% increase in hotel rates during the November–February peak season.
-To save money, use the BTS/MRT in Bangkok and book domestic flights or sleeper trains via 12Go Asia at least 2 weeks in advance.
+While global inflation has impacted some sectors, Thailand remains one of the most affordable high-end destinations in Asia.
+Expect a 10–15% increase in hotel rates during the November–February peak season.
+To save money, utilize PromptPay via the TAGTHAi app to avoid “cash-only” tourist markups and book domestic travel via 12Go at least 2 weeks in advance.

 Can I use credit cards everywhere in Thailand?